-The firmware of your burner has information on various manufacturers and their products including the maximum speed of the media.
-If a CD or DVD is used and no information can be found the burner will not use the maximum speed but a slower speed and increase that over time – this means of course that the process takes longer even though the burner and the blank disc are capable of faster speeds.
+The firmware of your burner may have information about different CD and DVD types hard coded in it that includes a maximum suggest speed for discs of a particular kind.
+If a CD or DVD is used and no information can be found the burner will not use the maximum speed but a slower speed and increase that over time - this means of course that the process takes longer even though the burner and the blank disc may both support faster burning speeds.

-You should check the website of the manufacturer of the burner for firmware upgrades as well, it is always better to use the offical source if available.
+You should check the website of the manufacturer of the burner for firmware upgrades as well, it is always better to use the official source if available.

 - Make sure that your burner is connected correctly to your system, if it is possible make him secondary master.